-When you think of the ‘exhibition’, certain stereotypes come to mind: a large room with whitewashed walls that hang traditional paintings from who-knows-when.
+When you think of the exhibition certain stereotypes come to mind: a large room with whitewashed walls that hang traditional paintings from who-knows-when.
 Silence as people peer at the pieces with such intensity you’re left wondering what you’ve missed in their brush strokes.
-You may be thinking something like this, but when it comes to the ‘exhibition’, the Barbican’s Basquiat: Boom for real is the complete opposite.
+You may be thinking something like this but, when it comes to the ‘exhibition’, the Barbican’s Basquiat: Boom for real is the complete opposite.

 One of the most notable rooms was ‘Warhol’ with Arm and Hammer II, 1984 leaving a lasting impression.
-Warhol has painted two large ‘Arm and Hammer’ logos onto a gold canvas.
+Warhol has painted two of these large scale logos onto a gold canvas.
 Basquiat has completely transformed one of them, painting a black saxophone musician over the image as well as crossing out the brand name.
 His use of strong reds, yellows, blues and the tone black against a gleaming gold backdrop is truly breathtaking.
 Just the rich use of colour alone left me standing in front of the painting unwilling to move.
-Warhol and Basquiat’s styles completely contrast, and yet so unexpectedly tie together to form a striking piece of art.
+Warhol and Basquiat’s styles completely contrast and yet so unexpectedly tie together to form a striking piece of art.
 This piece was the product of collaboration and a real friendship.
 Standing there in front of that painting I felt myself smile a little.
-I was able to connect with it… his art made me feel.
+I was able to connect – his art made me feel.

 Even as a young artist, and having died so young at the age of 27, Basquiat’s artwork speaks to the importance of truly living.
 Practicing during the 60’s and 80’s, a time of great racial prejudice (his mother was Puerto Rican and his father Haitian), he became one of the most notable artists of his time.
-To me, the exhibition expressed that life needs be lived in the same way Basquiat made his art: freely.
-Instead of trying to make sense of it all through the words of others, we must to find our own language.
-One that makes sense to us, and gives us a voice.
+To me, the exhibition expressed that life needs to be lived in the same way Basquiat made his art: freely.
+Instead of trying to make sense of it all through the words of others, we must find our own language.
+One that makes sense to us and gives us a voice.